-This beautiful laptop stand is mean to be placed on a desk.
+This beautiful laptop stand is meant to be placed on a desk.
 It gets the laptop screen out of the way and enables you to use a keyboard and mouse in conjunction with your laptop.
 It's an open shelf, so you'll also have some additional storage under the stand to tuck books, notebooks, or whatever else you'd like to have easily within reach.

 04 of 09

 If you spend a lot of time on your laptop while you're in bed, this is the tutorial that you'll want to check out.
 This DIY laptop stand is created by using an existing wooden lap desk and then adding foam and fabric to the part that sits on your legs.
 The best part is, there's no sewing required for the bottom of the tray.Continue to 5 of 9 below.

 05 of 09